tomstdenis/swboot/README.md

 There should be a good pullup on the data wire (I'm using a 680Ohm resistor) so there's nice sharp edges.

+PROGRESS:  I've ordered prints of my rev1 programmer boards.
+These will use P-CH mosfets to control the target Vcc as well as a pair used to make a digital relay.
+This eliminates the need for a RESET pin on the target and will isolate the programmer from the target when not programming meaning you can leave it connected physically.

 # client

 The client application is very very very bare bones at the moment.
 You give it a tty device and a HEX file and it will